vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 Aircraft who are not planned via those points or who are negative RNAV may be assigned a RADAR SID or a visual departure.

 #### Gate Departures (All Military Aircraft)
-There are 11 gates to facilate departues and arrivals from the TN Training Airspace, based on the TN TACAN.
+There are 11 gates to facilate departues and arrivals from the TN Training Airspace, based on the TDL TACAN.
 Aircraft can be cleared to track direct to the gate, or allow them to intercept the outbound radial by 10 DME.

 | Gate Name | Ident | Bearing (°M) | Distance (nm) | Restricted Area |
 | ------ | ----------| ----------| ----------| ----------|